ibm-cloud-docs/vpc/bare_metal_server_profile.md

 Using “bx2d-metal-96x384” as an example, it's a _Balanced_ bare metal profile with _96 vCPUs and 384 GiB memory_, has Cascade Lake processors, and NVMe U.2 SSDs.

-Bare metal profiles are dedicated servers that provide physical cores. vCPU measurements are used in profile naming only. vCPU to physical cores are a 2:1 ratio (e.g 96 vCPU = 48 physical cores).
+Bare metal profiles are dedicated servers that provide physical cores. vCPU measurements are used in profile naming only. vCPU to physical cores are a 2:1 ratio (for example, 96 vCPU = 48 physical cores).

 ## Generation 3 (x3) bare metal profiles availability by region
 {: #bare-metal-profile-availability-by-region-gen3}